rust-lang/book/nostarch/chapter04.md

 alone will free the memory, and we’re done.

-Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create "deep" copies of your data.
+Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
 Therefore, any *automatic* copying can be assumed to be inexpensive.

-#### Ways Bindings and Data Interact: Clone
+#### Ways Variables and Data Interact: Clone

 If we *do* want to deeply copy the `String`’s data and not just the `String` itself, there’s a common method for that: `clone`.
 We will discuss methods in